Anton Eilers: His years in the smelting industry

 Anton was joined at the Germania by Otto Hahn and August Raht, both of whom had distinguished smelting careers.
 Together, these three refined Anton's concept of slag-types, a way of mixing ores depending on their mineral and chemical makeup to generate predictable products, including lead-silver bullion, matte, speiss, slag, and flue dust.
 The use of slag-types allowed the Germania to produce bullion on a constant basis, no matter what lead-silver ore the facility received.
 For his insights at the Germania, Anton was considered the father of lead-silver smelting in the United States.

-Eilers' partnership with Billing proved professionally and financially successful between 1876-1878.
+Eilers' partnership with Billing proved professionally and financially successful between 1876 and 1878.
 About this time, news arrived that Colorado's Leadville area was rich in lead-silver ore.
 Seeing opportunity, Billing and Eilers turned over the Germania to Gustav's brother F.W.
 Billing and left for Leadville, where Anton built a state-of-the-art smelter.
 The Billing & Eilers smelter became a top tier producer in a short time.
 Between 1879 and 1881 the works made the pair very wealthy.
 However, the high mountain location, cold winters, and some health problems led the pair to a friendly split.
 Anton sold out to Gustav, then headed to Germany, his first return to his mother country, with his oldest daughter Else for six months.

 Anton returned to the United States in the summer of 1882.
 That fall, he was asked to consult on a mine in Monarch, Colorado, called the Madonna mine.
 Anton told the mine's owners that the low-grade ore was perfect for smelting with nearby ores.
 He suggested a partnership, where the mine owners would put up the mine, while he raised money to build a smelter on the plains of Colorado.
 Anton secured the funds and the Colorado Smelting Company was formed.
 In July 1883, Eilers completed a smelting facility in Pueblo, Colorado.
 Over the next few years, the Eilers smelter as it was called smelted more than $4 million in lead and silver from the Madonna mine.
 In the process, the smelter also produced a number of internationally renowned metallurgists under Anton's tutelage, including Anton's own son Karl Eilers.